389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 You may need the "-P" flag if using Fedora DS 1.0.4 and earlier and your cert8.db and key3.db files for the DS are not the default names.
 I tend to use "-a" for ascii output as I have had problems with binary requests and certs in the past.

 Where "<SUBJECTNAME>" is the DN for the Certificate.
-This is the nice part - make sure that this is \*exactly\* the same as your already-in-use SSL cert's Subject DN.
+This is the nice part - make sure that this is \*exactly\* the same as your already-in-use TLS/SSL cert's Subject DN.
 To find this out what this is, do

     certutil -L -n <CERTNAME> -d /etc/dirsrv/slapd-instancename